-There are range of activities in managing stocks ranging from identifying the need for a property to materials and supplies to receiving, to using and disposing.
+There is range of activities in managing stocks ranging from identifying the need for stock to receiving, to using and disposing.
 For clarity and brevity, it is important to identify the typical functions that fall under stock management and its relationship with other functions in the broader supply system.

-The Stock management involves the following functions and activities:
+Stock management involves the following functions and activities:

-- (1) Identifying stock: this function involves classification and coding of stock. - (2) Receiving: actives performed in this function include receiving of fixed assets, and stocks from all sources and conducting inspection. - (3) Issue: handing over stocks and fixed assets to users departments and outsiders are the activities under this function.
+Identifying stock: - this function involves classification and coding of stock.

-- (4) Stock record and accounting: the major activities under this function are keeping and updating and reporting the record for the movement of stock. - (5) Stock taking and stock control: this function involves the periodic physical count of stock and fixed assets in storehouses, and ensuring materials and supplies are available when needed. - (6) Storage: the proper keeping and preservation of stock and fixed assets while it is in store houses and stock yards.
+- (2) Receiving: actives performed in this function include receiving of fixed assets, and stocks from all sources and conducting inspection. - (3) Issue: handing over stocks and fixed assets to users departments and outsiders are the activities under this function. - (4) Stock record and accounting: the major activities under this function are keeping and updating and reporting the record for the movement of stock. - (5) Stock taking and stock control: this function involves the periodic physical count of stock and fixed assets in storehouses, and ensuring materials and supplies are available when needed. - (6) Storage: the proper keeping and preservation of stock and fixed assets while it is in store houses and stock yards.

-In performing these functions, there exists relationship with Procurement and users departments/units.
+In performing these functions, there exists relationship with procurement and users departments/units.

-Duties and Responsibilities of Different Organs
+Duties and Responsibilities in managing stock